m62534/btc-simple-wallet-management/README.md

 This Python script allows you to create, manage, and retrieve Bitcoin wallets, including generating mnemonic (seed) phrases and printing wallet paths.
 It also provides a feature to list existing wallets and display public addresses with QR codes.

+Disclaimer: This code hasn't been extensively tested.
+Test and use at your own risk.

 ## Requirements

 - Python 3.x